adap/flower/doc/source/explanation-differential-privacy.rst

 - **Fixed Clipping** : A predefined fix threshold is set for the magnitude of clients' updates.
 Any update exceeding this threshold is clipped back to the threshold value.

 - **Adaptive Clipping** : The clipping threshold dynamically adjusts based on the observed update distribution [4].
-It means that the clipping value is tuned during the rounds with respect to quantile of the update norm distribution.
+It means that the clipping value is tuned during the rounds with respect to the quantile of the update norm distribution.

 The choice between fixed and adaptive clipping depends on various factors such as privacy requirements, data distribution, model complexity, and etc.